Who are Bright Line Law?

 The practice of law is a vocation and lawyers are important stakeholders in the development of society’s welfare and health.

-To this end, we established The White Collar Crime Centre to promote research into corporate wrongdoing, produce policy and strategic briefings, and provide consultancy and training services at the highest level.
+To this end, Bright Line Law has established The White Collar Crime Centre to promote research into corporate wrongdoing, produce policy and strategic briefings, and provide consultancy and training services at the highest level.

 The Centre is non-partisan and independent of government and external funding.